Soft Shut-in Drilling Definition & Lineup

 - CLOSE upper pipe rams.

-- Reduce pressure on annular preventer and lower the drill pipe until it hangs off on a pipe ram.
+- Reduce pressure on the annular preventer and lower the drill pipe until it hangs off on a pipe ram.

 Note: In the soft shut-in procedure, it may be necessary to bleed off mud while lowering pipe, to prevent well pressure increase due to the extra volume of the string being lowered into the hole.
 Bleed off the mud to hold annular pressure constant during this time.